isomerpages/singapore-customs-old/_businesses/strategic-goods-control/08l-intangible-transfer-of-technology-itt.md

 ## Applying for an ITT Bulk Permit

 You may also apply for an ITT Bulk Permit for the intangible transfer of technology.
-More information on the application requirements for Bulk Permits  [here](https://www.customs.gov.sg/-/media/cus/files/business/strategic-goods-control/applyingforbulkpermits.docx?la=en&hash=6F1E6C7C71281DDBB0DC18A6FE4D9290324A8F78).
+More information on the application requirements for Bulk Permits  [here](https://www.customs.gov.sg/-/media/cus/files/business/strategic-goods-control/applyingforbulkpermits.docx?la=en&hash=6F1E6C7C71281DDBB0DC18A6FE4D9290324A8F78).8E3A6B3CB2AD569BD4F93BDE4031)  for more information.